jfecher/ante-website/content/docs/language.md

 trait Cast a b with
     cast: a -> b

-// We can cast to a string using cast 3 : string
+// We can cast to a String using cast 3 : String
 ```

 ## Impls